AdvaySingh1/LeetCode_DSA/Python/DynamicProgramming/Readme.md

 - Memoization O(n \* m) solution where m is the total things can be (time and space).
 - Tabular O(n \* m) solution where m is the total things can be (time and space).
   - Usually a set or list which grows everytime
+  - There can be an O(m) space solution (see splitting rocks for example).

 Type Two: Max calue: (Knapsack, 1s and 0s).